lmp-beep/10-TeamProfileGenerator/README.md

 </p>

 ## Description
 This is a command line application that runs with Node.js to dynamically generate an HTML file based on the user's inputs.
+The application takes information entered by the user and displays a summary for each person on a software engineering team.
+The rendered HTML output file will be located in the dist folder.
 ***
 <br/><br/>